ChrisH2727/Milestone-3/README.md

 **First time user goals:**

-1. As a first time user, I want to be able to register with the application so that I am authorised to use the radioactive sources available in the faculty.
+1. As a first time user, I want to be able to register with the application so that I am authorised to loan the radioactive sources available in the department.

 **Existing user goals:**